 How can I reduce the yellow crazy ant activity in my backyard?

-Yellow crazy ants will nest in almost anything in your yard if given the chance.
-Reducing nesting availability by keeping your yard free of debris, construction materials and green waste will drastically reduce the abundance of this pest.
-We treat residential areas for free during treatments rounds three times a yeararound April, July and September, but you can also treat your property through a pest controller between these times.
+Yellow crazy ants will nest in almost anything.
+Reduce nesting habitat availability by keeping your yard free of debris, construction materials and green waste.
+We treat residential areas for free during our treatment rounds: three times a year, no less than three months apart and when the weather conditions are suitable.